instana/nodejs/CONTRIBUTING.md

 If you want to see the Node.js collector's debug output while running the tests, make sure the environment variable `WITH_STDOUT` is set to a non-empty string.
 You can also use `npm run test:debug` instead of `npm test` to achieve this.

+## How to Contribute

+This is an open source project, and we appreciate your help!

+In order to clarify the intellectual property license granted with contributions from any person or entity, a Contributor License Agreement ("CLA") must be on file that has been signed by each contributor, indicating agreement to the license terms below.
+This license is for your protection as a contributor as well as the protection of Instana and its customers; it does not change your rights to use your own contributions for any other purpose.

+Please print, fill out, and sign the [contributor license agreement](https://github.com/instana/nodejs-sensor/raw/main/misc/instana-nodejs-cla-individual.pdf).
+Once completed, please scan the document as a PDF file and email to the following email address: bastian.krol@instana.com.

+Thank you for your interest in the Instana Node.js project!

 ## Release Process

 ### When Adding A New Package